TUD-STKS/Microprosody/README.md

 ``python Microprosody_Analysis.py --visualize``

-This will use a python implementation of PRAAT<sup id="a3">[3](#f3)</sup> to extract the pitch information from the produced audio samples and it will plot the pitch contour of the four different versions of each utterance on a single canvas.
-The phoneme sequence and the regions of the microprosodic effects will be extracted from the corresponding segment sequence file and will be plotted as well.
-The plots will be saved in the folder "/Figures/" that gets created automatically.
+This uses a Python wrapper of PRAAT<sup id="a3">[3](#f3)</sup> to extract the pitch information from the produced audio samples and plots the pitch contour of the four different versions of each utterance into a single figure.
+The phoneme sequence and the regions of the microprosodic effects are extracted from the corresponding segment sequence file and plotted as well.
+The plots are saved to the folder "/Figures/" that gets created automatically.

 ## File description

-This repository contains the following important files and folders:
+This repository contains the following files and folders:
 - `` Microprosody_Analysis.py`` The script to produce the audio samples and to visualize the pitch contour.
 - ```PyVTL``` A package which allows to work with VTL functions within Python.